Alfred Hitchcock Presents: The Young One

 The screenplay

-noticeably improves on Renoir (as one must) in, for example, the shooting
+noticeably improves on Renoir (as one must, to stay even) in, for example, the

-been pretty much left for dead lo these many decades (is it only two?), and it
+been pretty much left for dead lo those many decades (only two?), and it was

-was more than gentlemanly to raise it up onto its feet, as even the hardiest of
+more than gentlemanly to raise it up onto its feet, even the hardiest of

-culture vultures could not be expected to masticate much more Merchant-Ivory
+culture vultures could not have been expected to masticate much more

-Mastuprate Theatre with an ashen smile.
-On Sunset Boulevard, the matinee
+Merchant-Ivory Mastuprate Theatre with an ashen smile.
+On Sunset Boulevard, the

 The Company